Irwin St. John Tucker: Early life

 Irwin St. John Tucker was born on January 10, 1886, in the rectory of St. John's Church in Mobile, Alabama.
-His father, Rev. Gardiner C. Tucker, was the long-time rector of that church.
+His father, the Rev. Gardiner C. Tucker, was the long-time rector of that church.
 The Tuckers had long been a prominent family in the Episcopal Church and in the American South broadly.
 Indeed, the Tuckers and Dandridges were founding families of Virginia.
 He counted among his notable relatives Presiding Bishop of the Episcopal Church Henry St. George Tucker, Congressman Henry St. George Tucker, Sr., bishop Beverley Dandridge Tucker, journalist Nathaniel Beverley Tucker, author Nathaniel Beverley Tucker, politician John Randolph Tucker, Congressman Henry St. George Tucker, III, and judge St. George Tucker.
 This instilled in him a desire to emulate his family, especially his father, and pursue a ministerial career in the Episcopal Church.

 He was educated in Mobile public schools, graduating at the age of 15 from high school in 1901.

 Career

-His journalism career began in 1902, when he began working as a reporter or editor for various papers in both the American North and South.
-He worked in such positions until at least 1909.
+Tucker's journalism career began in 1902 when he joined the staff of The Item; a now defunct newspaper in New Orleans.
+He worked as a reporter or editor for various papers in both the American North and South.
+In 1906 he relocated to Chicago when he joined the staff of the Chicago Inter Ocean, but left there after a short period to pursue training as a minister in New York City where he became ordained in 1909 in the Episcopal church.
 In 1914, he became an associate editor of The Christian Socialist in Chicago.